 Once you have registered profiles into a shared account, you will be able to navigate between profiles by selecting the profile name in the upper right corner and then clicking the desired profile from the list.
 Note that for accounts with more than 3 profiles, you will first need to select Switch Profiles from the dropdown menu.

-When extending or accepting a sharing invitation when you have multiple profiles in your account, you will be asked to choose which profiles you wish to share with another user.
-Whether you choose to share one or more of the profiles in your account, you will be able to view the established sharing connection from any profile in your account.
-As an example, if you decide to share only your profile with another 23andMe user, the connection will appear as an option in the Your Connections feature for all profiles in your account — not just the profile that shared back with that person.
+When sending sharing invitations to friends or relatives in the Your Connections and DNA Relatives features, the recipient of that sharing invitation will only be able to see the reports for the profile you included in that invitation.
+However, you will be able to view the established sharing connection from any profile in your account.
+As an example, if you send a sharing request from your profile, the connection will appear as an option in the Your Connections feature for all profiles in your account — not just the profile that you shared back with that person.

 Because of this functionality, accounts with multiple profiles may see sharing connections in the Your Connections feature that do not share segments of DNA with each profile in the account.